autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Accountability rules are applied to detect faults in the three Tendermint consensus round phases *propose*, *prevote*, and *precommit*.

-The table below lists each of the rule defined in the AFD rule engine, identified by a unique Rule ID.
+The table below lists each of the rules defined in the AFD rule engine, identified by a unique Rule ID.

 {{% alert title="Info" color="info"%}}
 The ID prefixes `P`, `PV`, and `C` that are used in Rule IDs correspond to Tendermint consensus phases: